Skip to content

 • unit__node__profile: (plant|output node|profile) need to be both created.

-The unit__node__profile relationship needs a parameter profile_method that has three options: upper_limit, lower_limit and exact.
+The unit__node__profile entity needs a parameter profile_method that has three options: upper_limit, lower_limit and exact.
 It states how the profile is considered.
 In most cases the upper_limit option should be used as it allows the plant to curtail the production if there is more supply than demand.
 Otherwise the output node might have to use downward_penalty to spill energy.

 The same profile can be used for multiple unit__outputnodes (and that is why the profile is not a unit parameter but its own entity).